Knowledge base

 - … or by clicking on Follow at the top of the discussion:

-If notifications are properly configured to work on the mobile app kChat, they will also work on connected watches (smartwatch) type Garmin or Apple Watch.
+If notifications are properly set up to work on the mobile app kChat, they will also work on smartwatches like Garmin or Apple Watch.

 This guide concerns messages that start with /